WSDOT/PGSuper/Documentation/Common/UserGuide/Library Dialogs/Project Criteria Shear Capacity.md

 Enter the coefficient for computing the modulus of rupture, which is used for determining the cracking moment.

-Enter the residual flexural strength of UHPC concrete.
+Enter the residual tensile strength of UHPC concrete.
 This parameter is used to compute the shear contribution of fibers in the concrete matrix.

 Resistance Factors (LRFD 5.5.4.2)
 ----------------------------------